 Arrange your travel insurance

-Don’t forget to arrange a health insure before heading for a safari.
-The easiest and the most reliable travel insurance is World Nomads Travel Insurance.
+Don’t forget to arrange health insurance before heading for a safari.
+The easiest and the most reliable travel insurance is Safety Wing.
 Get it before your trip to avoid unnecessary troubles that might ruin your holidays!

 Thanks for the post - very informative!
 We'll be staying in Lower Sabie this August.
 Two quick questions: